 During the day, see some of the many attractions in Venice.
 Visit the famous Bridge of Sighs - its name is a reference to the bridge being the last thing many convicted criminals saw before they were executed (it was originally part of the prison complex).
 Then head to the Venetian Ghetto, the old Jewish District.
 Established in the 1500s, it was the world's first ghetto and is still a predominantly Jewish neighbourhood today.
 Consider stopping at one of the local restaurants for lunch.
 Delicious and affordable, you'll be able to sit by the Grand Canal and watch the world go by.

 Getting lost in Venice is a prerequisite for any visit, so take your time wandering through the narrow streets.
 Then take a break from that (and the crowds) and take a ferry to one of the neighbouring islands.
 Murano, Burano and Torcello and famous for their glass, lace and cathedral respectively.
 You can visit all three in a whirlwind tour, or just go to one for a deeper perspective on its history and culture.

-If you’re a true romantic, Verona may be your pick, otherwise consider somewhere in the Emilia-Romagna region.
-Liguria also has a chain of seaside towns along the Italian Riviera, if you're after something coastal.
-The location isn't that important - find somewhere that resonates with you.
+We suggest somewhere in the Emilia-Romagna region, however, the location isn't that important - find somewhere that resonates with you.
 Then take a week (or longer if you have time) to experience the food, surroundings and quirks of that particular location.

 One of the things that we noticed in Italy was that people are fiercely proud of their town and region (especially when compared to other places in the country).
 Spending longer somewhere starts to give you a more in-depth perspective of that place, and its own unique brand of tribalism.
 It's a double-edged sword - if you stay too long, you quickly realise that there's a good chance you'll never belong.